- Reference Number: HEY-218/2020

 Every individual is different.
 You may experience some side effects, at varying levels – these are normal and temporary so please do not worry.
 You can speak to your radiotherapy team about your symptoms and how to ease them.

 If you are taking medication for pain relief, you should continue to take it.
 Radiotherapy treatment for pain relief is not effective immediately and occasionally the pain may worsen before it improves.

 Sometimes radiotherapy may cause skin in the treated area to become pink or sore.
-This can be immediate if attending for only one treatment, however advice will be given on how to care for your skin if this does happen and cream may be supplied.
+This can be immediate if attending for only one treatment, however advice will be given on how to care for your skin if this does happen.

 Some patients may feel more tired than usual during treatment or after a single treatment.
 Please be sensible and rest when you feel the need to.
 Normal energy levels should return around one month after your treatment has finished.